 So, with some of the basics covered, how can you take your energy efficiency to the next level?

 You could consider generating your own zero carbon, renewable electricity.
-Not only kind to the environment, it also helps you reduce your energy consumption and save money.
 With solar generation, you only use what you generate and, being on-site, it minimises your distribution and transmission losses, reducing your energy waste and bills!

 Integrating your on-site generation with a battery system could maximise the benefits of your generated power.
 It stores any extra energy generated for future use, such as peak times of day, when power from the grid is more expensive, helping you to save money.